einholzstuhl/1.-IT-Grundlagen/README.md

 # IT-Grundlagen

-Überblicke und deatiliiertere Erklärungen zu den verschiedenen Themen rund um die Informationstechnik und den Einstieg in diese
+Eine Ansammlung an Informationen rund um die IT.